Resources

 Many Klips that use Intervals data need a date range that is dynamic (for example, past 30 days).
 In this section we're going to change the query from a fixed range to a dynamic one.

-- Ensure this is the data you’re looking for and, optionally, select the checkbox to Model your data.
-Learn more about modelling your data source here.
+4. Ensure this is the data you’re looking for.
+If you’re using Klips, optionally select the checkbox to Model your data.
+If you’re using PowerMetrics, which requires modelled data sources, you’ll automatically enter the modeller after clicking Continue.
+Learn more about modelling data sources.

 Example: https://api.myintervals.com/task/?excludeclosed=true&sortfield=datedue&limit=50&start-date={date.last30Days}&end-date={date.today}